tigellus/Markdown/3. Management of Shock & Patients under Sedation/2. Management of Patients Receiving Sedation/Management of Patients Receiving Sedation.md

 # Introduction to Sedation Monitoring

-## After successful completion of this course, you will be able to:
+## After successful completion of this unit, you will be able to:
 1. Differentiate minimal, moderate or procedural sedation/analgesia, deep sedation, and anesthesia.
 2. State recommended dosage, rate of administration, onset and duration of action, and adverse effects of sedation agents.
 3. Describe the recommended dosage, rate of administration, onset, and duration of action of reversal agents for opiates and benzodiazepines.